 Marketing is oriented around executing a given plan and market strategy.
 Customer Development is centered on discovering customer needs.

-Customer Development is used by a startup, while marketing is used by an existing company.
+Customer Development is used by a startup, while an existing company uses marketing.

-Marketing works with a strategy and steps already known, while Customer Development works with fuzzy ideas.
+Marketing works with a strategy and steps already known, while Customer Development works with vague ideas.